Families and Kids

 12. Schedule tea time at Drink Me!
 Tea Room

 If you haven’t experienced an afternoon tea, then you definitely need to add Drink Me!
 Tea Room, a whimsical and enchanting place, to your list.
 What’s even better is all of their teas and treats are plant-based and gluten-free!
 Their Alice in Wonderland-inspired tea room includes six teas to choose from, each named after a character from the story.
 They also incorporate different seasonal themes with corresponding flavors to choose from.
 Past favorites have included an Edgar Allen Poe theme for Halloween and Winter Wonderland theme during the holiday season.
+Just be sure to make a reservation on their website before visiting.

 13. See a Broadway show at ASU Gammage